The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

-Using Corollary \ref{cor:ultrafilter_no_bjnp} and Proposition \ref{prop:product_filters}, one can easily check that, for any $H\in \mathcal{G}_i,\ i=3,4,5$, the space $N_H$ has the properties declared in conditions (a)--(c).
+Using Corollary \ref{cor:ultrafilter_no_bjnp} and Proposition \ref{prop:product_filters}, one can easily check that, for any $i=3,4,5$ and $H\in \mathcal{G}_i$, the space $N_H$ has the property of members of $\fF_i$ declared in conditions (a)--(c).
 Since $|\mathcal{G}_5| = 2^{\frakc}$ and each family of pairwise isomorphic filters has the cardinality bounded by the continuum, for each $i=3,4,5$ we can select a subfamily $\fF_i\subseteq \mathcal{G}_i$ consisting of $2^{\frakc}$ many pairwise non-isomorphic filters. \end{proof}